lurkny/LinearAlg/README.md

 Before installing Armadillo, first install OpenBLAS and LAPACK, and optionally ARPACK and SuperLU.
 It is also necessary to install the corresponding development files for each library.
-For example, when installing the "libopenblas" package, also install the "libopenblas-dev" package.
+For example, when installing the `libopenblas` package, also install the `libopenblas-dev` package.

 #### 5a: Installation via CMake